fedorenchik/PlanetVim/docs/GUIDE.md

 Git is optional for basic editing.
 Git menu actions remain available and report missing prerequisites; gutter change indicators start automatically when Git is available.
 You can set `g:gitgutter_git_executable` to a custom Git executable or explicitly set `g:gitgutter_enabled`.
 Restart PlanetVim after installing Git or changing its executable path.

+## Menu styles

+Use **PlanetVim → Menu Style** to choose **Emoji** (the default compact roots), **Plain** (compact keyboard letters), or **Descriptive** (File, Edit, and so on).
+Descriptive mode shows one group at a time.
+Choose Basic, Editing, Development, Tools, Navigation, or Settings from PlanetVim to switch groups.
+PlanetVim is always visible, and both your style and selected group survive a restart.
+In compact styles the same group entries toggle groups independently.

 ## Home startup and recovery

 `make install` (or `python3 scripts/install.py install`)